RSFT functors for strong cobordisms and applications: Invariants

-\begin{example} It is expected that containing a bordered Legendrian open book (\emph{bLob}) \cite[Section 3]{niederkruger2011weak} would imply that the contact homology vanishes, i.e.\ $\PT=0$.
-Assuming this is established, the cobordism in \cite{niederkruger2011weak}, along with \Cref{thm:strong_torsion}, yields another proof that the algebraic planar torsion of contact manifolds with higher dimensional Giroux torsion \cite{niederkruger2011weak} is finite.
+\begin{example} It is expected that containing a bordered Legendrian open book (\emph{bLob}) \cite[Section 3]{niederkruger2011weak} would imply that the contact homology vanishes, i.e.\ $\PT=0$ (see e.g.\ \cite{Huang} in dimension $5$).
+Assuming this is established, the cobordism in \cite{niederkruger2011weak}, along with \Cref{thm:strong_torsion}, yields another proof that the algebraic planar torsion of contact manifolds with higher-dimensional Giroux torsion \cite{niederkruger2011weak} is finite.
 Such results were established by the first author in \cite{MorPhD} using a more direct approach with explicit upper bounds.
 The functorial approach using \Cref{thm:strong_torsion} can be refined in a similar way to \Cref{cor:divsor,cor:BO} to obtain upper bounds if we know more precisely about how finite algebraic torsion is formed for the convex boundary. \end{example}

 \begin{remark} In \cite[Question 2]{LW}, Latschev and Wendl asked for the version of \Cref{thm:strong_torsion} for algebraic torsions \cite[Definition 1.1]{LW}.
 This follows from the same proof using the weight zero part of the deformed functoriality in the Maurer-Cartan formalism for $BV_\infty$ algebras, assuming \Cref{thm:vfc} and \Cref{prop_MC_vfc} hold for the $BV_{\infty}$ formalism of the full SFT in \cite{cieliebak2009role,LW}. \end{remark}